- Reducing Your Cat's Need to Hunt

 - More Meat, Less Hunting

 “Fed cats don’t hunt.”
 That’s what many cat owners believe.
-Some go so far as to say it’s wrong to deny their cats time in the Great Outdoors, or restrict them from hunting (a natural behavior, by the way).
+Some go beyond that, believing that it’s wrong to deny their cats time in the Great Outdoors, or prevent them from exercising their natural hunting behaviors.

-The management of free-ranging or feral cats is contentious.
-Cats devastate small mammal and bird populations.
-One of their worst effects is the extinction of several species, most notably the loss of 33 bird species, among other animals.
+Outdoor cat management is contentious.
+Whether it’s a stray, feral, or free-roaming house pet, cats devastate small mammal and bird populations.
+One of their worst effects is species extinction, most notably the loss of 33 bird species, among other animals.

-Still, some cat owners believe that hunting is a natural, essential aspect of their pets' lives.
-Because of this, many refuse to keep their cats inside, believing it restricts the animal's instinctual behaviors, and, by extension, their wellbeing.
+Still, some cat owners believe that cat hunting behavior should not be constrained,.
+Because of this, many refuse to keep their cats inside, believing it restricts the animal's natural habits, and, by extension, their wellbeing.

 Must-Reads from Catzio